Category:

 NIHON KOHDEN has no unique value proposition and is long stuck in a commodity market segment of the highly competitive export markets

-There is currently no solution at the system level to acquire or lock in high value customers, depriving NIHON KOHDEN resellers (including subsidiaries) the necessary margin needed to sustain their business growth; a big order simply means a purchase order with exceptionally low margin.
+There is currently no solution at the system level to acquire, or to lock in high-value customers, denying NIHON KOHDEN resellers (including subsidiaries) the better margin needed to sustain their business growth; a big order simply means a purchase order with exceptionally low margin, as is the case for any commodity sales.

-When the acquired customers become successful, their needs move from hardware purchase to paying for monitoring solutions; when this happens, NIHON KOHDEN resellers become helpless and have to literally surrender the hard-earned customers to competitors who had been waiting patiently for the anticipated D-day.
+When the acquired customers become successful, their needs move from hardware purchase to paying for monitoring solutions; it is a day of extreme pain for NIHON KOHDEN resellers when this happens.
+They literally have to surrender the hard-earned customers to competitors who had been waiting patiently for this D-day.

-It is painful and frustrating for NIHON KOHDEN resellers to keep spending time and money to acquire new customers, without the ability to retain them when they reached the doomed success point.
-This is also the point resellers could benefit most profitably from the lost customers.
+It is very frustrating for NIHON KOHDEN resellers to keep spending time and money to acquire new customers, only to painfully see them leave through no fault of theirs.
+Like clockwork precision, the successful customers will leave at the point the resellers could benefit most profitably from the acquired (but now lost) customers.

 A good product strategy does not need any business from World Bank projects, this is one exposed manifestation example the kind of business the company is going after.
 This is a subsidiary, not a distributor; what is driving them to do this?